 During the second quarter of 2010, the Fund began the remediation work but was unable to complete it by the one year anniversary date.
-The Fund has incurred \$511 up to June 30, 2010 of which \$500 was drawn down from the holdback as permitted under the agreement and the remainder was paid through the Fund's operating cash flows.
+The Fund has incurred \$613 up to September 30, 2010 of which \$500 was drawn down from the holdback as permitted under the agreement and the remainder was paid through the Fund's operating cash flows.
+The costs incurred are deferred and included in prepaid expenses.

 As of the date of these financial statements, the purchaser has not elected to complete the remediation.
-The Fund is expecting to complete the remediation and obtain the Certificate of Completion during the remainder of 2010.
+The Fund is now expecting to complete the remediation and obtain the Certificate of Completion during 2011.